 Everybody knows skull crushers.
 This, at times, frightening exercise is great for working the triceps.

-Skull crushers can be performed with dumbbells or a triceps bar, whichever you have or whichever is more comfortable for you.
+Skull crushers can be performed with dumbbells or a barbell, whichever you have or whichever is more comfortable for you.
 You lie on the ground or a bench, hold the weight above your chest, engage your core, fix your elbows, and slowly bend the elbows to bring the weight toward your head and back up.